niks1503/boAt-UI-Clone/README.md

 - Responsive design techniques
 - Google Fonts for typography

+## Difficulties faced

+- This website page contained minute details which took a long time to complete.

 ## Setup Instructions

 To view this project on your local machine: